 Holocaust Remembrance Day

-This year we gathered once again, but virtually.
-This presented us with a new possibility: global participation.
+Last year we transitioned from our traditionally in-person event to a virtual one, which presented us with a new possibility: global participation.
 We welcomed new and old friends from across the nation and the world as we continued this annual tradition.
-Click here to learn about this year’s virtual Holocaust Remembrance Day event.

 The Ackerman Center faculty has created this collection of important Holocaust poems.